tvh0021/aweSOM/README.md

-# aweSOM - Accelerated Self-Organizing Map (SOM) and Statistically Combined Ensemble (SCE)
+# aweSOM - Accelerated Self-organizing Map (SOM) and Statistically Combined Ensemble (SCE)

 This package combines a JIT-accelerated and parallelized implementation of SOM, integrating parts of [POPSOM](https://github.com/njali2001/popsom) and a GPU-accelerated implementation of SCE using [ensemble learning](https://github.com/mkruuse/segmenting-turbulent-simulations-with-ensemble-learning).
 It is optimized for large datasets, up to $\sim 10^7$ points.